bruvellu/cephalic-furrow/3-text/furrow.md

 Our recordings show that in embryos where the cephalic furrow fails to initiate, ectopic folds invariably appear near the canonical site of cephalic furrow invagination ({@fig:ectopic}a,b,c, {!@fig:vid-lateral-btd}, {!@fig:vid-lateral-eve}).
 They appear 15 min after the cephalic furrow would have formed, when the germ band is extended around 35% of the egg length ({@fig:ectopic}a,c,d, {@tbl:gbtime}).
-And they disappear quicker than the cephalic furrow, in about 20 min.
+They then disappear quicker than the cephalic furrow, in about 20 min.
 Ectopic folds have a wider and often asymmetric cleft, and lack wedge-shaped initiators and other stereotypic cell morphologies present in the cephalic furrow [@Spencer2015-td] ({@fig:ectopic}b, {!@fig:vid-profile-btd}, {!@fig:vid-profile-eve}).
 The position of ectopic folds also varies between individual mutant embryos.
 <!--TODO:AB: Quantify variability of ectopic folds (a bit more than fig 1f)-->